 If you don’t have a powerful computer to handle all of this processing, then you’re sure to see some problems arise.
 For example, a weak CPU will cause continuous crashes and frequent audio cut-outs.
 Insufficient RAM will limit you in terms of how many tracks you can record as well as how many plugins you can use at the same time.

 On top of all that, running music production software on a computer that can’t handle it can potentially cause the computer to degrade faster than usual.
 In summary, music production software requires a powerful computer.
-Music production runs in the same lane as intense video editing or intricate graphic design.
+Music production in a home studio runs in the same lane as intense video editing or intricate graphic design.
 It’s complex and it can put a lot of stress on a computer.

 To further prove this point, most of the companies that make DAWs have their own minimum recommended computer specs to run their software.
 Here are a few examples of this from the most popular DAWs: